Vincent-Ambrose/-Predicting-the-amount-of-gold-mined-through-Machine-Learning/README.md

 The project is done in VS code with Jupyter Notebook extension.

-In this repository you can find the rar with .csv file to perform this analysis.
+In this repository you can find the .rar with .csv file to perform this analysis.

 To run this project, please download the entire Repo.
 Click "<> Code" and "Download ZIP"